2019 Washington Nationals season: May

 Heading to New York City for another series against the Mets, on May 20, the Nationals designated Dan Jennings for assignment after he appeared in eight games out of their bullpen, activated Sipp from the injured list, and claimed right-handed pitcher Javy Guerra off waivers from the Toronto Blue Jays.
 Hellickson was placed on the injured list with a shoulder strain, clearing space for Guerra on the roster.
 The Mets swept the four-game set against the Nationals.
 Corbin lost a rematch with Mets journeyman starter Wilmer Font in the series opener, with the Nationals rallying late from a four-run shutout only to lose 4–3.
 In each of the next three games, the Nationals lost despite carrying a lead into the bottom of the eighth inning.
 After five scoreless innings from Fedde, making a spot start, on May 21, reliever Wander Suero served up a three-run home run that gave the Mets the lead, and after the Nationals rallied to retake the lead, Rainey gave up a solo home run to rookie first baseman Pete Alonso in the eighth, put two more runners on base when called out to pitch the ninth, and then took his first career loss as Kyle Barraclough came in and gave up a walk-off hit on an infield single to shortstop.
 On May 22, the Nationals got six shutout innings from Scherzer and held a one-run shutout into the eighth, before Barraclough and closer Sean Doolittle combined to give up six unanswered runs to lose the game, with center fielder Juan Lagares doubling home three runs off Doolittle before the southpaw served up a three-run home run to veteran pinch-hitter Rajai Davis in his first appearance with the Mets.
 The Nationals trailed by two runs heading into the eighth inning in the final game of the set on May 23, but after first baseman Howie Kendrick and manager Dave Martinez were ejected for arguing a checked-swing call, the team rallied and got a two-out, two-run single by Parra, pinch-hitting for Strasburg, to take the lead.
 That lead was handed back in the bottom of the inning as Suero, after getting two outs and two strikes on right fielder Carlos Gómez, served up a three-run home run to take the loss.
-The Nationals were rejoined during the series by Matt Adams, who was activated from the injured list and took the place of infielder Adrián Sánchez, who was optioned to Class-AA Harrisburg.
+The Nationals were rejoined during the series by Matt Adams, who was activated from the injured list and took the place of infielder Adrián Sánchez, who was optioned to Double-A Harrisburg.